CVE-2024-6788

 CVE-2024-6788 is a high-severity Use of Default Credentials (CWE-1392) vulnerability in Phoenixcontact Charx Sec-3000 Firmware.
 Its CVSS base score is 8.6 (High).

-Operationally, ranked in the top 11.5% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Default Accounts (T1078.001); ranked at the 40th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 A remote unauthenticated attacker can exploit a weakness in the firmware update feature on the LAN interface of the affected device to reset the password of the predefined low-privileged account “user-app” back to its default value.
 The issue is tracked as CVE-2024-6788 with a CVSS 3.1 score of 8.6 and is associated with CWE-1392.
 No specific product names or software versions are identified in the available details beyond the device exposing this interface.